haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 If you ever have a question or run in to an issue along this course, please follow the following troubleshooting process:

 ![Troubleshooting process](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/GIS_troubleshooting_process.drawio.png)
-1. Start by checking if the information in the course materials provide a solution, it might have been covered in the previous theory or exercises as well
+1. Start by checking if the information in the **course materials** provide a solution, it might have been covered in the previous theory or exercises as well
 	- If you come across missing information in the materials, please let us know so we can make sure others don't run into the same issue!
-2. Being a *Professional Google Searcher* will get you really far with (Q)GIS.
+2. Being a *Professional **Google** Searcher* will get you really far with (Q)GIS.
 Try searching your question or issue, below you can find some tips on how to improve your google searches
 	- [Simple Google Search tips](https://www.youtube.com/watch?v=oIMTM168BK8)
 	- [How to "Google It" like a Senior Software Engineer](https://www.youtube.com/watch?v=cEBkvm0-rg0)
 	- [Refine web searches](https://support.google.com/websearch/answer/2466433?hl=en)
 3. Ask your question in the chat, other students or professionals will be able to help you!
 Use the channel of the exercise you are working on.
+	- Chat link:
-4. If at this point you still have not found a resolution, mention the teachers in the channel (@)
+5. If at this point you still have not found a resolution, mention the teachers in the channel (@)